DragonMinded/bemaniutils/README.md

 end of the data as well as a python struct format (documentation at https://docs.python.org/3.6/library/struct.html) and this will print the decoded data to the screen one entry per line.
 It includes several enhancements for decoding pointers to sub-structures and pointers to C strings.
+Note that much like "psmap", this has the ability to print out structures that are dynamically constructed at runtime by emulating x86 and x64 instructions.
 Run it like `./struct --help` to see how to use this.

 ## trafficgen